blackszu/PracticalMachineLearning/README.md

 # Weight Lifting Activity Quality Prediction Model

+**Author: S. Wu**

 This is a course assignment for Practical Machine Learning, Data Science Specialization by Johns Hopkins University via Coursera

-**Author: S. Wu**

 Project Goal
-Use the ìWeight Lifting Exercises Datasetî to investigate and predict the outcome variable ìclasseî - ìhow (well)î an activity was performed by the participants.
+Use the ‚ÄúWeight Lifting Exercises Dataset‚Äù to investigate and predict the outcome variable ‚Äúclasse‚Äù - ‚Äúhow (well)‚Äù an activity was performed by the participants.

 Original Data Source
 The data for this project come from Groupware@LES HAR Project.
 The paper Qualitative Activity Recognition of Weight Lifting Exercises provides insight of the project and data features.